-- Foods like vegetables, nuts and cheese require chewing and therefore stimulate saliva production, which neutralizes mouth acidity and rinses food residue from the mouth. - Cheese and yogurt are a source of calcium.
-Milk is a good source of calcium and an excellent source of vitamin D. Both calcium and vitamin D help maintain the strength of tooth enamel, which protects against cavities and decay. - Several studies have demonstrated that eating cheese, especially aged cheese, before or after sugary foods has enamel-protective effects.
+- Foods like vegetables, fruits, nuts and cheese require chewing and therefore stimulate saliva production, which neutralizes mouth acidity and rinses food residue from the mouth. - Cheese and yogurt are a source of calcium.
+Milk is a good source of calcium and an excellent source of vitamin D. Both calcium and vitamin D help maintain the strength of tooth enamel, which protects against cavities and decay.